Due to COVID-19, HCA’s lobby is closed. Learn more about HCA's customer service options during the pandemic.

 Hip resurfacing was first reviewed by the HTA program in 2009.

 - In 2012, an update literature search was conducted on hip resurfacing to determine if newly available published evidence could change the original coverage determination.

 - In 2013, the HCA director selected hip resurfacing for re-review based on newly available published evidence that could change the original coverage determination.

 - A rereview of hip resurfacing was completed later in 2013.

-The Health Technology Assessment program reviewed Hip Resurfacing in 2009.
-This topic was selected for re-review based on new evidence from registries of hip resurfacing and hip replacement identified through literature searches.
-The new evidence could change the previous determination.
+This topic was selected for rereview based on literature searches of new evidence from hip resurfacing and hip replacement registries.

 Primary criteria ranking

 - Final key questions

 Assessment timeline (2013)